jacobshermansd/parametric-trades/html/_book/index.md

 ### Contact

-If you need to contact us, please email us at stephen.e.gillespie.mil@mail.mil or john.f.king1.mil@mail.mil.
+If you need to contact us, please email us at stephen.e.gillespie.mil@army.mil or john.f.king1.mil@army.mil.

 ### Errors